r4dixx/discord-quotebot/README.md

 # Setup

-1. Install Dependencies
-a. install node.js if you don't already have it
+1. install node.js if you don't already have it
-b. `npm install discord.js`
+2. `npm install discord.js`
-c. `npm install discord.js`
+3. `npm install discord.js`
-d. `npm install infinite-loop`
+4. `npm install infinite-loop`
-2. Clone the project (`git clone https://github.com/EpicDJL/QuoteBot.git`) or download and extract the zip file.
+5. Clone the project (`git clone https://github.com/EpicDJL/QuoteBot.git`) or download and extract the zip file.
-3. Edit the config file
+6. Edit the config file
-a. put the prefix and command of your choice
+7. put the prefix and command of your choice
 ```json
 {
     "prefix": "!",
     "command": "quote",
 ```
 (This makes the command !quote)
-b. create a bot account on https://discordapp.com/developers/applications/me VIDEO
+8. create a bot account on https://discordapp.com/developers/applications/me VIDEO
-c. copy the "token" and paste it into the config file
+9. copy the "token" and paste it into the config file
 ```json
 {
     "token": "right here :)"
 ```
-d. format the quotes so that they each are a seperate line
+10. format the quotes so that they each are a seperate line
 ```
 quote 1
 quote 2
 quote 3
 (no quotations)
 ```
-e. got to http://textmechanic.com/text-tools/basic-text-tools/add-prefixsuffix-into-line/ and paste your quotes into the text box
+11. got to http://textmechanic.com/text-tools/basic-text-tools/add-prefixsuffix-into-line/ and paste your quotes into the text box
-f. put `"` in the prefix box and `",` into the suffix box, this shoud format your quotes like this
+12. put `"` in the prefix box and `",` into the suffix box, this shoud format your quotes like this
 ```
 "quote 1",
 "quote 2",
 "quote 3",
 ```
-g. paste it into the quote section in the config file. your config shoould now look like this:
+13. paste it into the quote section in the config file. your config shoould now look like this:
 ```json
 {
     "prefix": "prefix",